 Gray settles down after rough start, Rockies beat Reds 5-4

+DENVER (AP) Jon Gray turned the page on bad pitches a little faster than usual.
+That allowed him to salvage his whole night.

-DENVER (AP) — Pinch-hitter Noel Cuevas came through with a tiebreaking triple in the sixth inning, Jon Gray settled down after a shaky start and the Colorado Rockies began a long homestand by beating the Cincinnati Reds 5-4 on Friday night.
+Gray settled down after a shaky start, pinch-hitter Noel Cuevas came through with a tiebreaking triple in the sixth inning and the Colorado Rockies began a long homestand by beating the Cincinnati Reds 5-4 on Friday.

 Nolan Arenado homered early for Colorado in the first of nine in a row at Coors Field, where the NL West-leading Rockies have struggled this season.
 The team is tied for the second-fewest home wins (eight) in the majors.